rohansohonee/ufmp/README.md

 ## Support
 If you've found an error in this sample, please [file an issue](https://github.com/rohansohonee/ufmp/issues)

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
+Please see [CONTRIBUTING.md](https://github.com/rohansohonee/ufmp/blob/master/CONTRIBUTING.md) for more details.

 ## License
 MIT License